 Submit the Naturalization Application (form N-400) to Immigration (US CIS) with all of the required documentation and filing fee.

 You will receive a receipt notice from US CIS and a biometrics appointment notice for you to have your photos and fingerprints taken.
-That information will be used to obtain your criminal and immigration history form the FBI.
+That information will be used to obtain your criminal and immigration history from the FBI.

 What happens at my naturalization interview?